I Hate U (Prince song): Chart performance

-"I Hate U" was Prince's last original single to reach the US Top 40.
+" Hate U" was Prince's last original single to reach the US Top 40.
 (His earlier hit "1999" did sneak back into the Top 40 in the song's namesake year, peaking at number 40, but this was a reissued single, not a new release and, in 1996, "Betcha by Golly Wow!" from Emancipation made the Top 40, but all of the singles from Emancipation were promotional in the US so they were not allowed to chart on the Hot 100—only on the Hot 100 Airplay.
 Several Prince songs also returned to the Top 40 in 2016, the year of his death, as re-entries; none were songs appearing in the top 40 for the first time).

-"I Hate U" was very successful on the charts.
+" Hate U" was very successful on the charts.
 It peaked within the top 10 of the R&B/Hip-Hop and Rhythmic charts and it reached number 12 on the Billboard Hot 100.
-Unlike the last two Prince singles, "I Hate U" was less successful on Mainstream/Top 40 radio, as it did not chart on the Billboard Top 40 Mainstream chart.
+Unlike the last two Prince singles, " Hate U" was less s, however, receive minor Mainstream/Top 40 airplay as it charted inllboard Top 40 Mainstream chart.
 It did however receive minor Mainstream/Top 40 airplay as it did chart it the lower regions of the top 40 of the Mediabase / Radio+Records CHR/Pop Airplay chart.
-In the UK, "I Hate U" peaked at number 20.
+In the UK, the song peaked at number 20.